4x1md/sds1004x_bode/README.md

 As of January 30, 2019 the program supports the following models:

-* **BK Precision BK4075** One channel AWG with maximum frequency of 25MHz.
+* **BK Precision BK4075** One channel 25MHz AWG.
 Requires a RS-232 serial port for the connection to a PC.
 It is compatible with the SCPI 1992.0 standard.

 * **RD JDS6600** Chinese generator which is widely sold on eBay and AliExpress.
 It connects to the PC as a USB serial port.